Why is it called the Reminder?

 How do we ‘worship’ Allah?

-1. Prayer (Salah): Performing the five daily prayers.
+Prayer (Salah): Performing the five daily prayers with sincerity and devotion to Allah alone (Quran 2:238).

-2. Recitation of the Quran: Reading and reflecting on the Quran.
+Recitation of Quran: Reading and reflecting upon the Quran, which is the word of Allah.

 What happens when we die?